ZijieZhaoMMHW/parjobs_example/README.md

 <font size='7'> **Codes presented here may result in huge memory cost, please do not abuse it!!!** </font>

 This piece of codes is provided to show a simple example for parallel jobs submission in Gadi.
+Some codes are adapted and modified from [Yueyang Lu](https://github.com/yueyanglu/subjobs) (University of Miami)

 Why do we need to submit parallel jobs?
 -------------